nimesh69/Recovering-and-Enhancing-Digital-Facial-Images-/README.md

 ## Data

 ### Dataset
-This project uses the **CelebA** dataset, which contains over 200,000 facial images with various attributes.
+This project uses the **CelebA, FFHQ, Asian Faces, our own custom dataset** dataset, which contains over 100,000 facial images with various attributes.
 The dataset provides high-resolution face images with diverse appearances.

 ### Data Preparation
 1. **Download the dataset:**